 by Mike Ratliff

-27 And Jesus went on with his disciples to the villages of Caesarea Philippi.
-And on the way he asked his disciples, “Who do people say that I am?”
-28 And they told him, “John the Baptist; and others say, Elijah; and others, one of the prophets.”
-29 And he asked them, “But who do you say that I am?”
-Peter answered him, “You are the Christ.”
-30 And he strictly charged them to tell no one about him.
-(Mark 8:27-30 ESV)
+27 Jesus went out, along with His disciples, to the villages of Caesarea Philippi; and on the way He questioned His disciples, saying to them, “Who do people say that I am?”
+28 They told Him, saying, “John the Baptist; and others say Elijah; but others, one of the prophets.”
+29 And He continued by questioning them, “But who do you say that I am?”
+Peter *answered and *said to Him, “You are the Christ.”
+30 And He warned them to tell no one about Him.
+Mark 8:27-30 (NASB)

 What did Jesus say about Himself?
 We must dig into scripture for that.
 Let’s look at 4 revelations made by our Lord about Himself, the Church, His own death, the requirements to be His disciple and finally, a prophecy of His Second Coming.
 Even though that all sounds varied and perhaps unrelated, these statements by our Lord were made one after the other as a Revelation of the Truth about Himself and His church.

-13 Now when Jesus came into the district of Caesarea Philippi, he asked his disciples, “Who do people say that the Son of Man is?”
-14 And they said, “Some say John the Baptist, others say Elijah, and others Jeremiah or one of the prophets.”
-15 He said to them, “But who do you say that I am?”
-16 Simon Peter replied, “You are the Christ, the Son of the living God.”
-17 And Jesus answered him, “Blessed are you, Simon Bar-Jonah!
-For flesh and blood has not revealed this to you, but my Father who is in heaven.
-(Matthew 16:13-17 ESV)
+13 Now when Jesus came into the district of Caesarea Philippi, He was asking His disciples, “Who do people say that the Son of Man is?”
+14 And they said, “Some say John the Baptist; and others, Elijah; but still others, Jeremiah, or one of the prophets.”
+15 He *said to them, “But who do you say that I am?”
+16 Simon Peter answered, “You are the Christ, the Son of the living God.”
+17 And Jesus said to him, “Blessed are you, Simon Barjona, because flesh and blood did not reveal this to you, but My Father who is in heaven.
+Matthew 16:13-17 (NASB)

 This is Jesus’ Revelation of Himself as the King.
 Peter called Jesus the Christ.
 That means that He is the Messiah, the coming King of the Jews.
 Of course, Jesus is far more than just a king of one people.
 He is the King of Kings, the Lord of Lords.
 When Peter made his confession that Jesus is the Christ, he also made the correct statement that Jesus is God.
 Who is Jesus Christ?
 He is the Christ, the Son of the living God.
 He is not at the beck and call of anyone.
 He is King and His Kingdom is coming.
 Any preaching of Jesus without these facts is painting a flawed picture that falls far short of this revelation.

-18 And I tell you, you are Peter, and on this rock I will build my church, and the gates of hell shall not prevail against it.
-19 I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.”
-20 Then he strictly charged the disciples to tell no one that he was the Christ.
-(Matthew 16:18-20 ESV)
+18 I also say to you that you are Peter, and upon this rock I will build My church; and the gates of Hades will not overpower it.
+19 I will give you the keys of the kingdom of heaven; and whatever you bind on earth shall have been bound in heaven, and whatever you loose on earth shall have been loosed in heaven.”
+20 Then He warned the disciples that they should tell no one that He was the Christ.
+Matthew 16:18-20 (NASB)

-15 “If your brother sins against you, go and tell him his fault, between you and him alone.
-If he listens to you, you have gained your brother.
-16 But if he does not listen, take one or two others along with you, that every charge may be established by the evidence of two or three witnesses.
-17 If he refuses to listen to them, tell it to the church.
-And if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.
-(Matthew 18:15-17 ESV)
+15 “If your brother sins, go and show him his fault in private; if he listens to you, you have won your brother.
+16 But if he does not listen to you, take one or two more with you, so that by the mouth of two or three witnesses every fact may be confirmed.
+17 If he refuses to listen to them, tell it to the church; and if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.
+Matthew 18:15-17 (NASB)

 This is speaking of Church discipline.
 I fear that it is not practiced much anymore, but since our Lord told us to do it, shouldn’t we do so?

-21 From that time Jesus began to show his disciples that he must go to Jerusalem and suffer many things from the elders and chief priests and scribes, and be killed, and on the third day be raised.
-22 And Peter took him aside and began to rebuke him, saying, “Far be it from you, Lord!
-This shall never happen to you.”
-23 But he turned and said to Peter, “Get behind me, Satan!
-You are a hindrance to me.
-For you are not setting your mind on the things of God, but on the things of man.”
-(Matthew 16:21-23 ESV)
+21 From that time Jesus began to show His disciples that He must go to Jerusalem, and suffer many things from the elders and chief priests and scribes, and be killed, and be raised up on the third day.
+22 Peter took Him aside and began to rebuke Him, saying, “God forbid it, Lord!
+This shall never happen to You.”
+23 But He turned and said to Peter, “Get behind Me, Satan!
+You are a stumbling block to Me; for you are not setting your mind on God’s interests, but man’s.”
+Matthew 16:21-23 (NASB)

 This passage is Jesus’ revelation of His death and Resurrection.
 Jesus revealed how He was going to be killed.
 He did not tell His Apostles why.
 What is so disturbing about Peter’s rebuke of our Lord about speaking of this?
 Do we ever do the same thing?
 Whenever we try to get Jesus to fit into our idea of who Jesus is instead of how He is revealed in scripture then we are doing the very same thing.
 How do we know this?
 Jesus told Peter that anyone who tries to manipulate Him is setting their minds on the things of man, rather than on the things of God.
 This is rampant in today’s Church.
 Most professing believers are totally immersed in this world, in the things of this world, not on being alert and ready for the Lord’s return.